Vagr9K/gatsby-advanced-starter/README.md

 * Disqus support
   * Notifictions about new disqus comments
 * Google Analytics support
-* Responsive design
-  * On mobile, Disqus is loaded only after expanding comments for better performance
 * NPM scripts for GitHub Pages deployment
 * Social features
   * Twitter tweet button